chinsan-gbomb/GbombSDK-Mobile/README.md

 ```
 The result json string in APICallback is all in the same format, please read the [block of callback](https://github.com/Asgard-Entertainment/GbombSDK-Mobile/blob/master/README.md#callback)
 ##Android
-Using the library is really simple, just look at the source code of the GbombSDKSample.
 ###Setup
+1. Make the reference to our libraries in eclipse.
-add the following lines into AndroidManifest.xml
+2. Add the following lines into AndroidManifest.xml
 ```xml
   <activity
     android:screenOrientation="landscape"